polychromatic/polychromatic-docs/pages/supported-distros.md

 ## Tray Applet vs Desktop Environments

 The toolkit GTK powering some desktop environments consider "system tray" to be obsolete.
-As a result, the tray applet may work straight out of the box and will need additional steps.
+As a result, the tray applet may not work straight out of the box and will need additional steps.

 | Environment   | Distro Family | Notes                                           |
 | ------------- | ------------- | ----------------------------------------------- |